mcneel/docify/apisite/content/posts/rhino-runtime-skin.md

 ---
-title: "Rhino.Runtime.Skin"
+title: "Skin"
 draft: false
 ---

+*Namespace: Rhino.Runtime*

+   Represents a customized environment that changes the appearance of Rhino.
+   Skin DLLs must contain a single class that derives from the Skin class.
-# Properties
+## Properties
-## static Skin ActiveSkin
+#### static Skin ActiveSkin
 - (summary)
      Any time Rhino is running there is at most one skin being used (and possibly no skin).
 If a RhinoCommon based Skin class is being used, use